bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 git checkout 0ecfb80ba19e5ede972ed3e6dc22c82f2015812c equipment.txt
 ```
 Git modifies the working directory version of the file to match the specified commit (0ecfb8).
 If you run `git status` you will see that `equipment.txt` is marked as modified and automatically staged.
-Now the only thong that is left to do is to commit the change.
+Now the only thing that is left to do is to commit the change.

 ```bash
 git commit -m "YOUR COMMIT MESSAGE"
 ```

+> **`git restore`** is a command introduced in Git 2.23 that provides a clearer way to undo changes.
+To archive the same result as above, you would run:
+> ```bash
+> git restore --source=<commit ID> <file>
+> ```
+> This command modifies the working directory but does not stage the changes automatically.

 ## Part 3 - Push to GitHub
-You want to make sure that all your frinds have access to the packing list for the ski trip so you decide to push it to GitHub.
+You want to make sure that all your friends have access to the packing list for the ski trip so you decide to push it to GitHub.

-Here is how you do it:
+**Here is how you do it:**
 #### Step 1
 Sign in to [GitHub](https://github.com/) and create a new repository.
 Give it a name, leave all the other options as they are (do not add a README) then click on `Create repository`.

 #### Step 2
 At the top of your newly created repository you should see GitHub's Quick Setup box.
-Select the SSH option by clicking on it and copy the SSH address `git@github.com:YOUR_USERNAME/YOUR_REPO_NAME.git`
+Select the SSH option by clicking on it and copy the SSH address.
+It looks something like:  `git@github.com:YOUR_USERNAME/YOUR_REPO_NAME.git`

 #### Step 3
-Go back to your local `ski_trip` project folder on Vera.
+Go back to your `ski_trip` project folder on Vera.
 Add the remote repo to your local repo.
 ```bash
 git remote add origin git@github.com:YOUR_USERNAME/YOUR_REPO_NAME.git